seanbao/mnemonas/docs/api-reference.en.md

 Query parameters:

 - `q`: Required search term, up to 100 characters.
+It must appear exactly once.
 - `limit`: Maximum result count.
 The default is 50 and the maximum is 100.
+It may appear at most once.

 Search response: